alielfeki/alielfeki.com/README.md

-# Programming Portfolio
-Welcome to my programming portfolio.
+# **Welcome to my programming portfolio**
-You can find my projects on the side.
+It's looking a little empty at the moment, but I'll make sure to keep this updated as I finish up more projects.